 We use light in all aspects of our lives, yet we seldom notice it.
-Most of the time, that’s no accident.
-Lighting in everyday life, well-designed, doesn’t call attention to itself.
-Instead it draws focus to the subjects and activities which it supports.
+That is by design: lighting in everyday life, well-designed, doesn’t call attention to itself.
+Instead it places focus on the subjects and activities which it supports.

 Solid state lighting technologies and network technologies have made major changes in lighting design.
 They support a wide range of color rendering and control than earlier lighting technologies, an ability to change light over a wider range of time, and they can communicate with all kinds of digital systems and devices.